How to read a surf report

 In other words, a surf report tells us how the waves are breaking at a surf spot.
 It allows you to decide whether you're heading to the spot X, or the break Y, even without looking at it.

 Reading an online surf report is quite easy.
 It is often presented to you with visual and graphic charts or numeric tables.

-In the end, and in a matter of seconds, you'll understand how the waves are going to be tomorrow.
-While you can say that live streamed cameras replace the surf report, they cannot replace the future predictions developed by surf forecasts.
+While you can say that live-streamed cameras replace the surf report, they cannot replace the future predictions developed by surf forecasts.

 Modern surf forecasts are not 100 percent accurate but can anticipate with a reasonably high degree of confidence when and how the surf is coming, where it will hit best, and for how long it will last.

-Although it is not possible to scientifically plan perfect surfing sessions, you may definitely increase the chances of finding very good surf, and maximize your time in the water.
+Although it is impossible to scientifically plan perfect surfing sessions, you may definitely increase the chances of finding excellent surf and maximizing your time in the water.

 For example, in point breaks like Bells Beach or Ericeira, the waves are defocused.
 Consequently, as they reach the coast and bend, they start to lose height but break perfectly down the line.

-The same applies to another very important element - diffraction.
+The same applies to another critical element - diffraction.
 Diffraction is a change in the intensity and direction of the waves after passing by an obstacle like a big rock, small islet, or landmark.

-That's why you have to adapt the information given by surf reports and surf forecasts to your specific situation.
+That's why you must adapt the information from surf reports and forecasts to your specific situation.